mjmelito/Bakery/README.md

 * MySQL
 * Asp.NetCore
 * Entity Framework Core
+* Asp.NetCore.Identity
 * HTML
 * CSS
 * Linq

 ## Description

-This C# application was designed and built to help factory managers keep track of their flavors and manage the treating staff that is responsible for maintaining them.
+This C# application was designed and built to allow customers to view bakery treats and flavors, and to allow users with authorized accounts to create, edit, and delete flavors, treats, and their associations with one another.

 ## Setup/Installation Requirements